December 3, 2020

 - Share your feelings.
 There is nothing quite as heartwarming as hearing from someone you love about the impact you have made on his or her life.
 Take this time to express your thankfulness to the seniors you love for the difference they’ve made in your daily life, and be specific: “Grandpa, your patience with me when I was a teenager taught me what unconditional love looks like, and because of you, I am a far more patient person with my own children.”

 Continuum’s care providers are experienced and highly trained in improving quality of life for older adults in the home, and follow strict safety protocols for every person’s protection.
-If you need help at home in St. Louis over the holidays, call us at (314) 863-9912 to discover how we can help make this holiday season the best it can be for a senior you love with our top-rated private home care in St. Louis and the surrounding communities.
+If you need help at home in St. Louis and surrounding communities over the holidays, call us at (314) 863-9912 to discover how we can help make this holiday season the best it can be for a senior you love with our top-rated private home care in St. Louis and the surrounding communities.